-Though despite the fact there are many unknowns about what the new year may bring, when it comes to fashion, fortunately, there's a little less guesswork involved.
+Though despite the fact there are many unknowns about what the rest of the year may hold, when it comes to fashion, fortunately, there's a little less guesswork involved.
 From seasonal runways to trend forecasting and search analytics, we have so much information at our fingertips which thankfully allows us to make informed predictions about the year ahead.

-Or you might simply want to know which brands to look out for next year, in which case, you've certainly come to the right place, as our friends at Lyst and Moda Operandi have already crunched the numbers and collated the data on that exact query.
+Or you might simply want to know which brands to look out for this year, in which case, you've certainly come to the right place, as our friends at Lyst and Moda Operandi have already crunched the numbers and collated the data on that exact query.

-Whether it be through an increase in search or an increase in sales, the eight brands below are predicted to be on the rise through 2020.
+Whether it be through an increase in search or an increase in sales, the eight brands below are predicted to be on the rise for 2020.
 Some of the names may already be in your wardrobe, and some might be completely new, though either way, we suggest you keep these on your radar.

 It's hard to talk about Cophenhagen-based designers without mentioning the name Cecilie Bahnsen.
 The fashion industry and our Instagram feeds were abuzz with dreamy dresses last August after the designer presented her spring 2020 collection at Copenhagen Fashion Week and the content hasn't let up since.
 Not to mention searches for the brand increased by 38%, according to Lyst.

 Rotate Birger Christensen